 Wilmington celebrates 4th of July with Independence Day Fireworks and live entertainment, food vendors, and kids activities in historic downtown.
 The Waterfront Park is the perfect spot to relax with the whole family.
 There's also a big unofficial shindig on Masonboro Island near Wilmington with hundreds of college kids celebrating the 4th.
 The spectacular fireworks display is launched into the skies over Wilmington after 9:00 pm.

 Historic Southport has been showing its patriotic spirit celebrating America's Independence for over 200 years.
 The first “Festival of Free Men” was held here in 1792.
 Since then, the program of the holiday hasn't changed much: there is the reading of the Declaration of Independence, military band concert, veterans’ honoring ceremony, firefighters’ competition, and naturalization ceremony.
 Visitors can also see 9/11 Never Forget mobile exhibit, shop among 100 of arts & crafts vendors, watch a parade, and enjoy live stage entertainment.
 A four-day festival running over a few days around July 4th also includes an art show, a vintage car show, a sailing regatta, and historic tours in downtown Southport.
-The major highlight take place on July 4th: the parade at 11 am and fireworks over the waterfront at 9 pm.
+The major highlight takes place on July 4th: the parade at 11 am and fireworks over the waterfront at 9 pm.

 In July, the whole city of Charlotte covers itself in stars and stripes as well as red, white, and blue to celebrate America's freedom.
 The city has an array of activities and events to celebrate the Fourth of July.
 Festivities begin with the annual Sherm Sheldon Fishing Derby followed by the Inflation Celebration in Metro Center and the long-awaited Independence Day Parade.
 Charlotte Symphony Concert dedicated to the holiday is held at SouthPark, ending with fireworks.
 Fourth of July Fireworks Spectacular is also held at Charlotte Motor Speedway.
 US National Whitewater Center hosts the 4th of July Festival that features live music and a fireworks display during two nights.
 SkyShow at BB&T Ballpark is another extravaganza after a baseball game of the Charlotte Knights.
 An excellent place to see the fireworks is Romare Bearden Park.